 Housing is assigned for the full academic year.
-If you decide to withdraw from this housing agreement and wish a refund of the housing deposit, you must notify the Office of Residential Life in writing by July 1.
+If you decide to withdraw from this housing agreement and wish to request that the housing deposit to be released to your account, you must notify the Office of Residential Life in writing by July 1.
 After this deadline, no deposits will be refunded.
 The room reservation deposit is non-refundable.
-Returning students choose their housing assignments for the following year during the housing selection process in April.
-Priority is given to current students in credit order.
+Returning students choose their housing assignments for the following year during the housing selection process in the spring semester.
+Priority is given to current students based on criteria outlined during room selection.
 Students must be registered for classes by the last day of the prior semester to retain their housing assignment.
+Returning students requiring a Special Housing Assignment as an accommodation due to a medical condition or a disability, should contact the assistant vice president for student health and wellness prior to the start of the housing selection process in the spring semester.
+Information on deadline dates to submit a Special Housing Request will be available through the Residential Life website and the Dean of Students Office at the beginning of the 2nd semester.